mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.4.0-Release-Notes.md

 unless `master_failure_mode` has been set to something else but the default `fail_instantly`.

+Once the server has been drained, the state will be `Drained`.

 ### Cluster

 The servers a service uses can now be specified using the `cluster`